- 1st Interim Report 2021

 Available-for-sale financial assets

 All other financial assets are classified as available-for-sale.
-Available-for-sale financial assets are accounted for at fair value and all unrealised changes in fair value are recorded in equity.
+Available-for-sale financial assets are accounted for at fair value and all unrealised changes in fair value are recorded in other comprehensive income.
 Foreign exchange gains and losses on debt instruments are recognised in the income statement.
-When available-for-sale financial assets are sold, impaired or otherwise disposed of, the cumulative gains and losses since acquisition that had been recognised in equity are reclassified from equity and recorded as financial income or expense.
+When available-for-sale financial assets are sold, value-impaired or otherwise disposed of, the cumulative gains and losses since acquisition that had been recognised in other comprehensive income are reclassified from equity and recorded as financial income or expense.
 If the fair value of an unlisted equity instrument cannot be reliably determined, the instrument is accounted for at cost less provisions for impairment.

-Inventories are measured at the lower of cost and net realisable value.
+Inventories are measured at the lower of acquisition or manufacturing cost and net realisable value.
 The cost of inventories includes all costs of acquisition and manufacture as well as other costs incurred in order to bring the inventories to their present location and condition as intended by management.
-The cost of inventories is determined using the weighted average cost method.
+The acquisition or manufacturing cost of inventories is determined using the weighted average cost method.
 Valuation allowances are recognised for inventories that are difficult to sell.
 Unsaleable inventories are fully written off.

 3.7 Property, plant and equipment